dbrumley/lockpicking-game/README.md

 1. A physical set of boards with a mounted deadbolt.
 2. A backend that talks to the boards.
 3. A frontend UI that runs the contest.
+4. A flat leaderboard.json file that contains your current leaderboard (created if it does not exist).

 ## Setup